-There are 38-federally recognized Indian tribes located in the State of Oklahoma, including 13 in the Northern District of Oklahoma:
+There are 38 federally recognized Indian nations located in the State of Oklahoma, including 14 within in the Northern District of Oklahoma.
+They are:

-Cherokee Nation - Delaware Tribe of Indians - Eastern Shawnee Tribe of Oklahoma - Miami Tribe of Oklahoma - Modoc Tribe of Oklahoma - Muscogee (Creek) Nation - Osage Tribe - Ottawa Tribe of Oklahoma - Pawnee Nation of Oklahoma - Peoria Tribe of Indians of Oklahoma - Quapaw Tribe of Indians - Seneca-Cayuga Tribe of Oklahoma - and Wyandotte Nation.
+Cherokee Nation, Delaware Tribe of Indians, Shawnee Tribe, Eastern Shawnee Tribe of Oklahoma, Miami Tribe of Oklahoma, Modoc Tribe of Oklahoma, Muscogee (Creek) Nation, Osage Tribe, Ottawa Tribe of Oklahoma, Pawnee Nation of Oklahoma, Peoria Tribe of Indians of Oklahoma, Quapaw Tribe of Indians, Seneca-Cayuga Tribe of Oklahoma, and Wyandotte Nation.

-Tribal Police and federal law enforcement investigate a variety of crimes occurring in Indian Country including theft, embezzlement, murder, assaults, firearm, and drug crimes.
-Due to Oklahoma’s unique “checkerboard jurisdiction,” many tribes rely on cross-commission agreements to effectively combat crimes occurring in their jurisdiction.
+The Tribes have their own governments and have a unique government-to-government relationship with the United States.
+The U.S. Attorney’s Office is charged with prosecuting certain crimes that occur in Indian Country that involve Native American defendants and/or victims.
+Tribal police and federal law enforcement investigate a variety of crimes occurring in Indian Country including theft, embezzlement, murder, assaults, firearm, and drug crimes.
+The United States and tribal nations rely on cross-commission agreements to effectively combat crimes occurring within their jurisdiction.

 Read more about the work of the Department of Justice in Indian Country at www.justice.gov/otj